digitalicagroup/slack-hook-framework/README.md

 * I just developed a new command but I am getting a class not found error on CommandFactory.
  * Every time you add a new command (hence a new class), you must update the composer autoloader; just type:
  * `php composer.phar update`
-* If you have any bug or error to report, feel free to contact me:  luis at digitalicagroup.com
+* If you have any bug or error to report, feel free to contact me:  luis at digitalicagroup dot com .

 ## About Digitalica